Feature Flag & Remote

 By releasing to a small percentage of your users and slowly increasing that percentage through a canary release, you can test code in production and see that a feature is working properly before fully releasing it.

-Feature flagged soft launch
+Feature flagged soft launches

-• Create a Flagsmith Segment that targets 1% of your users.
+Create a Flagsmith Segment that targets 1% of your users.

-• Enable a feature flag for this Segment.
+Enable a feature flag for this segment.
 A randomised 1% of your users will now have this feature enabled.

-• Monitor your performance and error rates to ensure that everything is working smoothly.
+Monitor your performance and error rates to ensure that everything is working smoothly.

-• Increase the Segment targeting percentage until you are comfortable with the performance of the feature.
+Increase the segment targeting percentage until you are comfortable with the performance of the feature.

-• Enable the feature for your entire user base.
+Enable the feature for your entire user base.

 If you see increased error rates or issues with the feature release, rolling back is a single step in Flagsmith.
 You don't need to wait for a new build pipeline to deploy!